ballcap231/SDN-firewall/README.md

 rulenum, source MAC, destination MAC, source IP, destination IP, source port, destination port, protocol

-`firewall.py` then parses the output from `firewall_policy.py` into a list of dictionaries and creates the appropriate match/pyretic actions. `firewall-config.pol' is the configuration file that will be used in this firewall simulation, which lists the following rules:
+`firewall.py` then parses the output from `firewall_policy.py` into a list of dictionaries and creates the appropriate match/pyretic actions. `firewall-config.pol` is the configuration file that will be used in this firewall simulation, which lists the following rules:

 * Prohibit all systems from accessing a PPTP server running on server2.
 * Prohibit all devices from connecting to a SSH on hosts e1, e2, and e3.